randall-frank/mrt-source/heresy/content/pages/about.rst

     </strike>

-Hersey is the first chapter in a trilogy for a fan-based expansion of T.I.M.E Stories.
+Hersey is the first chapter in a fan-based expansion of T.I.M.E Stories.
 This first chapter has been made available to the public in December 2017.
 The second chapter will become available to the public as soon as it is ready (|ss| 2018\ |se| 2025?).